On predictive inference for intractable models via approximate Bayesian computation: Illustrative examples

-Typical results for case 1 are shown in Figure~\ref{fig:lvpred1a}.
-The posterior predictive obtained using \ABCP{} based on $\sss^{(1)}$ is slightly more accurate than the one based on $\sss^{(0)}$.
-Both approaches produce visibly inflated $90\%$ CI near $T_1$.
-Clearly, the accuracy could be increased by decreasing $\tl{h}$ when $\sss^{(1)}$ is used at the cost of more simulations because $\tl{h}$ directly controls the absolute error at $T_1$.
-However, we do not have such apparent guarantee when $\sss^{(0)}$ is used.
-The \ABCF{} posterior predictive is similar to the ideal predictive density over the whole interval $[T_1,T_2]$ which makes \ABCF{} preferable to \ABCP{}.
+Typical results for case 1 are shown in Figure~\ref{fig:lvpred1a}. {All ABC posterior predictive densities roughly capture the future model dynamics.
+The mean absolute error of the posterior median prediction (abbreviated as MAE and where the mean is taken over both populations and the prediction interval) of \ABCP{} is $40$ with both $\sss^{(0)}$ and $\sss^{(1)}$.
+Statistic $\sss^{(1)}$ however produces smaller standard deviation (std) of the posterior predictive in the region $t\approx\ta$ than $\sss^{(0)}$ (e.g.~$27$ vs.~$70$ for the predator population at $t=\ta+\deltameas$).
+While both approaches produce visibly inflated $90\%$ CI there, the accuracy with $\sss^{(1)}$ could be increased at the cost of more simulations by lowering $\tl{h}$ as this quantity directly controls the absolute error at $t=\ta$.} However, we do not have such apparent guarantee with $\sss^{(0)}$.
+The \ABCF{} posterior predictive is similar to the ideal predictive density over the whole interval $[\ta,\tb]$ {(MAE is $5.3$ and the std of the posterior predictive of the predator population at $t=\ta+\deltameas$ is $6.6$ while that of the ideal baseline is $6.4$)} so that \ABCF{} is clearly preferable to \ABCP{}.

-Figure~\ref{fig:lvpred1b} shows that, unsurprisingly, prediction in case 2 is more challenging than in case 1. \ABCP{} based on $\sss^{(1)}$ produces more intuitively accurate posterior predictive than $\sss^{(0)}$.
-The \ABCP{} posterior predictive for the prey population has less uncertainty at $T_1$ as before.
-This is because only the first component of $y_{T_1}$ needs to be matched to the corresponding observation and hence $\tl{h}$ could be set smaller than in case 1 while retaining roughly the same level of computational efficiency. \ABCL{} produces more accurate estimates for the prey population near $T_1$ than \ABCP{} based on $\sss^{(1)}$ but does not produce substantially better approximation accuracy later on.
-Marginal ABC posterior distributions for $\theta$ based on $s^{(0)}$ and $s^{(1)}$ are finally shown Figure \ref{fig:lvpred2}.
-Both summary statistics lead to similar ABC posteriors.
+Figure~\ref{fig:lvpred1b} shows that, unsurprisingly, prediction in case 2 is more challenging than in case 1. { \ABCP{} based on $\sss^{(1)}$ produces visibly more accurate posterior predictive than $\sss^{(0)}$.
+MAE for \ABCP{} with $\sss^{(0)}$ is $72$ and with $\sss^{(1)}$ it is $54$.} {\ABCL{} produces the most accurate median prediction (MAE is $24$) and also the least inflated posterior predictive of the prey population in the region $t\approx\ta$ as a consequence of its ability to partially use the exact value of the observation $\yone_{\ta}$. \ABCP{} based on $\sss^{(1)}$ and \ABCL{} however both produce similar predictive posteriors for the unobserved predator population $\ytwo_{t}$ at $t\approx\ta$.} Marginal ABC posterior distributions for $\theta$ in both cases are finally shown Figure \ref{fig:lvpred2}. {Summary statistic $\sss^{(1)}$ produces slightly more inflated posterior as $\sss^{(0)}$ similarly -- and for the same reason -- as in the M/G/1 experiments.}